What do we mean by "wellbeing"?

 - act with concern for the human and natural environment when using digital tools.

 Jisc recently revisited their definition of digital wellbeing to capture some of the complexities of the topic.
-They have now broaden the scope to focus not just on individual the but also broader societal perspectives.
+They have now broadened the scope to focus not just on the individual but also broader societal perspectives.
 This resonates with the approach we have taken in this course.
 Digital wellbeing requires reflection on how digital technologies have an impact on our emotions, relationships, and sense of self.
 This can’t simply be distilled to a tick box set of skills; it needs to be underpinned by a knowledge of digital society and the measurable elements of wellbeing.
 We need to have an understanding of the design principles underpinning the digital technologies we use - the data that we share.
 This will then enable us to make informed and critical decisions about the use of different technologies to promote both our own wellbeing and that of others.

 As you progress through the course we will explore research on digital society to develop our understanding of digital wellbeing and identity.
 We will also reflect on our emotional responses when engaging online or making use of technology, and how this impacts our wellbeing.